+My name is Rob Shackleford.
 When I was a kid I used to be embarrassed about my surname.
 I suppose being called ‘Shackleshit’ by school friends didn’t help.
-It is an unusual name so, why bother with it in this web site?
+It is an unusual name so, why bother explaining about it in this web site?

 I have a fascination for history, especially as it applies to my family.
-My father is an ardent genealogist and has some amazing research successes that predated the modern fascination with genealogy and sites such as Ancestry.com.
-Through his diligence and hard work, Dad has documented our heritage back to the 1400’s when a few knights and Lords do make an appearance.
+My father is an ardent genealogist and has completed some amazing research that predates the modern fascination with genealogy and sites such as Ancestry.com.
+Through his diligence and hard work, Dad has documented our heritage back to the 1400’s when a few knights and Lords struggle to make an appearance.

 Poor Mum, a McGillycuddy, hasn’t even been able to go any farther than three generations due to the destruction of records in Ireland.

 So what do we know about the name Shackleford?

 What is surprising is that much sounds like speculation.

 Perhaps we were named after a ford at a river or creek